 Another videoconferencing venue is available in EP309.
 This facility permits videoconferencing via Internet2 (H.323 standard) network connections, as well as with ISDN dialup connections.
-The room is set up as a conference room and works best for small groups.
+The room is a conference room and works best for small groups.

 INSTITUTE OF ATMOSPHERIC SCIENCES